At Burju, we believe your shoes must lovingly encase your feet and that’s only going to happen when the fit is perfect.

 The best way to ensure you get the correct size shoe is to measure your foot.
 Sizing varies greatly between different brands so it is best NOT to rely on what size you are in another brand, but rather to get the actual measurement of your foot in centimeters.

-If you do not already know the measurement of your foot please use our "Guide to Measuring Your Foot" below and match your measurement to the size on our size chart for Women or Men.
-In addition, you can convert Euro sizes to US sizes by using our size charts.
+If you do not already know the measurement of your foot please use our tutorial below and match your measurement to the size on our size chart for Women or Men.

 And don’t worry, if you don’t get it right you can take advantage of our fuss-free, no-questions asked, speedy returns process.